beergeek/deployer/README.md

 The idea is to deploy per replica set/shard, so a different `config.json` would be for each deployment.

+If deploying sharding the config servers **must** be deployed before the shards.

 The `config.json` file must exist in the same directory as the `deployer.py` with the following basic structure:

 ```json